-The best way to make it is with clams you have dug yourself after dropping anchor in a secluded bay, but it is awfully good with fresh clams purchased at a local marina.
+The best way to make this Down East Clam Chowder is with clams you have dug yourself after dropping anchor in a secluded bay, but it is awfully good with fresh clams purchased at a local marina.

 Pour clams into a large pot with 1 cup water.
 Cover, bring to a boil, and cook until shells open, about 10 minutes.
 Allow to cool, then shuck clams and set aside.
 Pour off broth and reserve, taking care not to disturb any sediment in the bottom of the pan.